ac-rad/franka_arm_infra/README.md

 # Usage Instructions

 Note: docker-compose provides several commands to use the docker containers that we built in previous steps.
 They are ["up, start and run"](https://docs.docker.com/compose/faq/#whats-the-difference-between-up-run-and-start).
-In our docker containers we have not yet defined explicit services, so we can either use up or run. "up" creates or recreates the container(if you made changes to dockerfile or .yml files), therefore you might lose changes you made in the container, like [adding ssh-key](#ssh-key), one way to deal with this is to use "up" command with --no-recreate flag.
+In our docker containers we have not yet defined explicit services, so we can either use up or run. "up" creates or recreates the container (if you made changes to dockerfile or .yml files), therefore you might lose changes you made in the container, like [adding ssh-key](#ssh-key), one way to deal with this is to use "up" command with --no-recreate flag.
 Additionally, when you run the "up" command, it by default starts with an "attaching" mode where it blocks the terminal and prints error logs if any.
 Another option as shown below is to use the start command, where the container runs in the background, make sure to "stop" the container when done
 ## [Real time Computer](#realtime)
 In the realtime host computer terminal, bring the built docker container up
 ```
 sudo docker-compose --no-recreate -f docker/realtime_computer/docker-compose-gui.yml up
 ```
-or
+If `--no-recreate` flag is not available, you can omit it for the first run.
+After the second run, use
 ```
 sudo docker-compose -f docker/realtime_computer/docker-compose-gui.yml start
 ```
-and when you are done with the container, run
+When you are done with the container, run
 ```
 sudo docker-compose -f docker/realtime_computer/docker-compose-gui.yml stop
 ```